tomasreichmann/gooddata-ui/docs/filter_visual_components.md

 </div>
 ```

-If you reference a saved visualization with active filters and set the `filter` prop on the Visualization component, both sets of filters will be merged using the following rules:
+If you reference a saved visualization with active filters and set the `filters` prop on the Visualization component, both sets of filters will be merged using the following rules:

-* If the active filter in the saved visualization and the filter defined with the `filter` prop have the same object qualifier (identifier or URI), the filter defined with the `filter` prop overwrites the active filter in the saved visualization.
+* If the active filter in the saved visualization and the filter defined with the `filters` prop have the same object qualifier (identifier or URI), the filter defined with the `filters` prop overwrites the active filter in the saved visualization.
-* All other filters, both saved and from the `filter` prop, will be added.
+* All other filters, both saved and from the `filters` prop, will be added.

 ### Chart component filter